 - For TSIA2 exemption purposes, ACT/SAT tests are valid for exactly five years from the qualifying test date, and Exit Level TAKS scores are valid for exactly five years.
 ACT/SAT/TAKS/STAAR exemption standards are as follows: - ACT Composite score of 23 with a minimum of 19 on the English and/or the mathematics tests shall exempt a student for the corresponding section(s).
-Partial exemptions are granted. - SAT scores prior to March 5, 2016: combined critical reading (formerly "verbal") and mathematics score of 1070, with a minimum of 500 in both critical reading (formerly "verbal") and mathematics.

-SAT scores on or after March 5, 2016: a minimum score of 480 on the Evidence-Based Reading and Writing test will exempt the student for both reading and writing, a minimum score of 530 on the mathematics test will exempt the student in math.
+Partial exemptions are granted. - SAT scores on or after March 5, 2016: a minimum score of 480 on the Evidence-Based Reading and Writing test will exempt the student for both reading and writing; a minimum score of 530 on the mathematics test will exempt the student in math.